 The administration has already adopted the approach in formulating a weak rule that regulates pollution from snowmobiles, but the real damage is only just beginning.
 If the analysis is fully applied, regulations for air pollution, toxic waste cleanup, food labeling and other quality of life issues could be weakened or not even implemented at all-and we the public may never even know.
-Worst of all (and most ironic!), our senior citizens will feel the brunt of it since their health is the most vulnerable to dirty air and unhealthy food.
+Worst of all (and most ironic!), our senior citizens will feel the brunt of itsince their health is the most vulnerable to dirty air and unhealthy food.

 A cost-benefit analysis that favors industries over strong public-health policies is always objectionable, but 63 cents on the dollar for the elderly is outrageous.
-We must tell Bush that we will not stand to see our health endangered and the inherent value of our senior citizens belittled by a faulty analysis.
+I am very concerned to see health endangered and the inherent value of senior citizens belittled by a faulty analysis.